Introduction – What Is International Economic Law

 • the 1991 Protocol on Environmental Protection to the Antarctic Treaty.

 Up until this time, the focus of the UN and the NIEO was to secure the sovereignty of nations over their natural resources.
 Article 21 of the Stockholm Declaration moved to balance this against environmental concerns.
 In 1974, CERDS addressed this in Article 30, looking to reconcile the need for economic and environmental balance.

 In 1982, the UN passed the World Charter for Nature and the UN Convention on the Sea Law.
-This began the explicit integration of balancing the preservation of the environment, preserving natural resources, and the sustainable use and development of those resources with permanent sovereignty over those resources.
-In 1985, the Brundtland Commission developed the concept of “sustainable development,” calling on nations to develop within a framework that limits the environment’s degradation.
-The Commission defined the term ‘sustainable development’ as ‘development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
+This began the direct integration of balancing the preservation of the environment, preserving natural resources, and the sustainable use and development of those resources with permanent sovereignty over those resources.
+In 1985, the Brundtland Commission developed the concept of “sustainable development,” calling on nations to develop within a framework that limits environmental degradation.
+The Commission defined the term ‘sustainable development as ‘development that meets the needs of the present without compromising the ability of future generations to meet their own needs.

 Finally, in 1992, the Rio Conference convened to discuss and provide guidelines for sustainable development.
-Rio made a declaration that balanced the right of a nation to exploit their natural resources with the duty to preserve and use them to ensure their availability for future generations.
+Rio made a declaration that balanced the right of a nation to exploit its natural resources with the duty to preserve and use them to ensure their availability for future generations.
 Additionally, coming out of Rio was the UN Convention on Biological Diversity.
-The agreement reinforced the need to maintain sovereignty over natural resources but added that maintenance of natural resources, biological diversity and required that they use their resources responsibly and responsibly with due respect for the environment.
+The agreement reinforced the need to maintain sovereignty over natural resources but added that maintenance of natural resources’ biological diversity and required that they use their resources responsibly and responsibly with due Respect for the environment.